ClintPollock/Veracode-AWS-Code-Suite-Getting-Started-Guide/readme.md

 * Cloud9 IDE - we'll use this to run a Docker image for the DAST scan.
 * CodePipeline - integrate your security checks into your pipeline

+The basic flow is to Checkout - Artifact - Scan.

 ![AWS Code](images/CheckoutArtifactScan.png)

 ### [Getting Started with Static and Software Composition Analysis Scanning ](1_SAST_SCA_PolicyScan)